 Defibrillator guardians

-Each defibrillator has to have a guardian, as the pads must be renewed every five years and batteries must be renewed every 10 years, according to Sophie.
+Each defibrillator has to have a guardian, as the pads must be renewed every two years and batteries must be renewed every 4 or 5 years.

 She said the Sebastopol Social Club is the guardian for the first machine, while she is the guardian for the second.